Men, Women & Children (film)

 Men, Women & Children is a 2014 American comedy-drama film directed by Jason Reitman and co-written with Erin Cressida Wilson, based on a novel of the same name written by Chad Kultgen that deals with online addiction.
 The film stars Rosemarie DeWitt, Jennifer Garner, Judy Greer, Dean Norris, Adam Sandler, Ansel Elgort, Kaitlyn Dever, and Timothée Chalamet in his film debut.

 The film premiered at the 2014 Toronto International Film Festival on September 6, 2014.
 The film was released on October 3, 2014, by Paramount Pictures, and received generally negative reviews from critics.
+The film was a box office bomb, grossing $2.2 million against a $16 million budget.

 Plot

 Set in a small town in Texas, this film follows several teens and their parents as they struggle in today's technology-obsessed world.
 Their communication, self-images, and relationships are all affected by the technological age, compounding the usual social difficulties people already encounter.

-Donald and Helen Truby are a sexually dissatisfied married couple.
-Helen starts having affairs through the social media website Ashley Madison, while Donald regularly sees escorts through another site.
-Donald accidentally catches sight of his wife's Ashley Madison account, then shows up where she's meeting her latest affair.
+Don and Helen Truby are a sexually dissatisfied married couple.
+Helen starts having affairs through the social media website Ashley Madison, while Don regularly sees escorts through another site.
+Don accidentally catches sight of his wife's Ashley Madison account, then shows up where she's meeting her latest affair.
 The next day, both admit to having lapses in judgement and agree to ignore that the affairs ever happened.

 The Trubys' teenage son Chris, a football player, is addicted to porn, and has found himself only able to become aroused by material not deemed socially normal.
-Hoping to an achieve arousal through "traditional means", Chris tries to seduce classmate and cheerleader Hannah.
+Hoping to achieve arousal through "traditional means", Chris tries to seduce classmate and cheerleader Hannah.
 However, as they start to initiate sex, he fails to become aroused.
 Hannah breaks up with him, subsequently telling everyone that they did in fact have sex.

 Hannah longs to be famous, and her mother, Donna, aids her in this goal by running a website based around Hannah.
 At the mall, the two come across auditions for a television series one day; however, Hannah is disqualified due to the provocative photographs her mother had taken of her and posted to the site.
 Later on, Donna takes the site down, realizing how damaging it is to Hannah.